-How to explain apparently self-less behavior-behavior that is costly to oneself but benefits another?
-This is what is meant by altruism
+How to explain apparently self-less behavior-behavior that is costly to one's own reproductive success but improves that of another?
+This is what is referred to as altruism

-E. O. Wilson: Kin Selection and Sociobiology
+.
+O. Wilson: Kin Selection an Sociobiology

 Why do sterile castes survive among the social insects: ants, termites, bees, wasps?
 They do not promote their own genes, but those of others--altruistic